r3ksk/hxmrpava/Discover/01-Welcome/README.md

 ### Note
 #### Topics for your consideration

-You need to consider few important topics before you begin the actual technical configurations and executions.
+You need to consider several important topics before you begin the actual technical configurations and executions.
 Please review the next tasks in this Discover Phase.

 1. Read this: if you are new to SAP BTP
 2. Read this: if you are new to SAP BTP Extension Suite